StenlyTU/LFCE-official/stuff/LFCE_UserandGroupManagement.md

     ```bash
     $ sudo chmod 600 /etc/ssh/deniedusers
     ```

+    Task: configure PAM SSH so that if user tries to login 5 time, it gets refused!

 - **How to Configuring Advanced PAM in Linux:**
     - To write more complex PAM rules, you can use valid control-flags in the following form: